 Units in this course are completed at Level 5 and above, including no more than 144cps at Level 5, and including at least 72cps at Level 7 or above.

 - Students may not enrol in more than 60 cps per semester

 - Greek or Hebrew exegesis units require the completion of the relevant 24 cp of Hebrew or Greek language units

 This is a course of the Australian College of Theology

 Candidates for ministry in the Christian Reformed Churches of Australia (CRCA) or Reformed Church of New Zealand (RCNZ) typically complete the four-year double degree.
 Ministry candidates will arrange their study pathway in close consultation with the Faculty and the deputies of their denomination.

 Each semester the RTC will offer a range of units that are taught on campus, online, or through a combination of both.
 Bachelor of Theology students may complete the requirements for their award through any combination of these.

-The Bachelor of Theology degree is open as a first degree to persons who achieved an Australian Tertiary Admission Rank (ATAR) score of no less than 65 or its local or overseas equivalent.
-Consideration will be given to other factors such as practical experience, maturity and motivation, and the likelihood of satisfactory completion of the academic requirements of the course.
+The Bachelor of Theology degree is open as a first degree to persons who achieved an Australian Tertiary Admission Rank (ATAR) score of no less than 65 or who have attained an AQF Level 5 Diploma.
+Consideration will be given to other factors such as ministry involvement, a pastoral recommendation for theological study, and the likelihood of satisfactory completion of the academic requirements of the course.

 Except for those candidates who have a tertiary qualification taught in English or have been an Australian resident with English being the language spoken at home for ten or more years, international candidates whose first language is not English will be required to sit an IELTS test.
 For candidates wishing to enrol in the BTh degrees, an overall IELTS result of 6.5 is required with a minimum of 6.5 in each subtest.